nezz4r/react-calendar/README.md

 This calendar app is made with React, Moment.js and styled with styled-components, for the Jobsity Coding Challenge.

-It supports multiple custom reminders per day (of up to 30 characters) and weather forecast.
+It supports multiple custom reminders per day (of up to 30 characters), editing, deleting, and weather forecast.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).